Discover Why Chaga Has Been Called Diamond of the Forest, Gift From The Gods, and The King of Plants….

 Even China has referred to it as “The King of Plants.”

 This dense birch dwelling mushroom has been given many different names, but more importantly, has gotten the repertoire to earn them.
 Chaga is an amazing and capable herb that we have been blessed to have access to.

-Hyperion Herb’s provides a concentrated hot-water extract of the sclerotium of wild Siberian Chaga, at no less than 30% polysaccharide content and 5% betulinic acid.
+Hyperion Herb’s provides a concentrated hot-water extract of the sclerotium of wild Siberian Chaga, at no less than 30% polysaccharide content.